Self-hosted Sonatype Nexus repository OSS

 DNS + Reverse proxy

 In an upcoming post I will go into more detail about my current setup with regards to DNS, TLS certificates, firewall and reverse proxies.
-I use PiHole as my DNS server in which I can enter "Local DNS records".
-In here I pointed nexus.joeplaa.com to the IP address of my reverse proxy.
+I use PiHole Technitium as my DNS server in which I can configure Local DNS zones.
+In here I pointed nexus.joeplaa.com and nexus<xx>.joeplaa.com to the IP addresses of my reverse proxy.

 💡

 In some screenshots and examples I also use sonatype.jodibooks.com.
-This is the same Nexus installation, which I initially used for jodiBooks.
-Later I added a DNS entry and reverse proxy for joeplaa.com.
+This is the same Nexus installation, which I initially only used for jodiBooks.
+Later I added a DNS entry and reverse proxy for nexus.joeplaa.com.
 But basically for me they are interchangeble.
 It does matter in the reverse proxy location blocks though.
 There the path should match the repository name.

-The reverse proxy terminates the internal https connection and passes the request on to the VM running Docker on port 9081.
-I use Nginx as my reverse proxy of choice and below is the config I use for Nexus (the order of location blocks is important!).
-I plan on explaining more about all the Nginx settings I use in another post, however for now this was my main source.
+I use Nginx as my reverse proxy of choice and below is the config I use for Nexus.
+I plan on explaining more about all the Nginx settings I use in another post, however for now know that this was my main source.

-upstream backend_nexus {
+upstream backend_nexus10 {

 zone upstreams 64K;